kirby-b/Godot-Platformer/docs/DOCUMENTATION.md

 Day 49: I worked on making lives have a counter

-Day 50: I finished the lives count and limited lives to 99, added walls to the ends of levels so you cant fall out where you arent intended, added a bullet counter that only appears when you have the weapon, and made coins disappear on death.
+Day 50: I finished the lives count and limited lives to 99, added walls to the ends of levels so you cant fall out where you are not intended, added a bullet counter that only appears when you have the weapon, and made coins disappear on game over.

 # Tips, Tricks, and Advice